 Benefits to StructionSite's PDF export:

-Lightweight PDF - Rather than attaching photos directly to a PDF, which will cause huge file-sizes/slowdowns when viewed in a PDF viewer like BlueBeam, you can export a lightweight PDF that only adds a few kilobytes of data to the file, which can easily be sent in an email.
+- Rather than attaching photos and VideoWalks directly to a PDF, which will cause huge file-sizes/slowdowns when viewed in a PDF viewer like Bluebeam, you can export a lightweight PDF that only adds a few kilobytes of data to the file, which can easily be sent in an email.

-Public Encrypted Hyperlinks - The links added to the PDF will take the user to the photo within StructionSite, but not require any login.
+- The links added to the PDF will take the user to the photo or VideoWalk within StructionSite, but not require any login.
 This will allow for a very low barrier to entry for others to access the photos.

-- On the web app, go to the drawing you'd like to export
+1. On the web app, open the drawing you'd like to export.

-- Leverage the "filter" button (if desired) to isolate just the photos you want to share (based on phase, date range, type, etc.)
+2. If desired, set the "filter" button to isolate just the photos you want to share (date range, media type, tags, and user).

-Note: If you'd prefer a more "self-serve" method where a user can view photos on any drawing, consider adding them to the team instead (as a collaborator or view-only user).
+NOTE: If you'd prefer a more "self-serve" method where a user can view photos on any drawing, consider adding them to the team, as a collaborator or view-only user, following the steps here.